a2kohli/cse15l-lab-reports/lab1_report.md

 After that, use the steps in the following link to use git bash in vscode:
 [bash on vscode](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)

+Note: I didn't install/use git (I already had it installed on my system) because I'm on MacOS.

 Use the Terminal → New Terminal menu option to open a terminal on vscode where you can use ssh as follows (replace zz with the letters in your own course specific account)

 `$ ssh cs15lsp23zz@ieng6.ucsd.edu`

-Since this is likely the first time you’ve connected to this server, you will probably get a message like this:
+Since this might be the first time you’ve connected to this server, you will probably get a message like this:

 `ssh cs15lsp23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.